michael-hahn/django-1/django/splice/README.md

 implicitly create new objects, but any execution path on an *immutable* object may only create new objects.
-While objects of most (but not all) built-in types are immutable, developer-defined classes are typically mutable by default, but it is possible to programmatically enforce immutability for developer-defined classes.
+While objects of most (but not all) built-in types are immutable, developer-defined classes are typically mutable by default, but it is possible to programmatically enforce immutability for such classes.

 As mentioned in [Python Background](#python-background), special methods are Python's approach to operator overloading and are called when an execution path invokes their corresponding operators.
-Splice treats some special methods differently from other special methods (or non-special methods), because they do not create or modify objects *as a result of the data flow* within a program.
+Splice treats some special methods differently from other one (or non-special methods), because those methods do not create or modify objects *as a result of the data flow* within a program.
 Instead, they determine the *control* of data objects and their information flow.
 For example, as we shall see in [Managing `str`](#managing-str), `__iter__` is a special method that creates an iterator for a program to iterate through an iterable object (e.g., a string or a list).
-The iterator only controls how actual data objects (e.g, characters in a string or items in a list) are visited (e.g., in a `for` loop).
+The iterator only controls how actual data objects (e.g., characters in a string or items in a list) are visited (e.g., in a `for` loop).
 Therefore, Splice must ensure that untrustiness propagates to those data objects, not the iterator object itself.